-The cobas® Cdiff Test is performed using the full workflow within the cobas® 4800 Software.
-It consists of sample preparation on the cobas® x 480 instrument followed by amplification/detection on the cobas® z 480 analyzer.
-The run can be Cdiff only, or mixed-batched with the cobas® MRSA/SA and/or cobas® HSV 1 and 2 tests.
-Refer to the cobas® 4800 System - User Assistance for details.
+The cobas[®] Cdiff Test is performed using the full workflow within the cobas[®] 4800 Software.
+It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer.
+The run can be Cdiff only, or mixed-batch format with tests that share the same automated specimen extraction process and PCR profile for amplification and detection.
+The software will display tests that are compatible for mixed batching with the cobas[®] Cdiff Test at the test selection step.
+Refer to the cobas[®] 4800 System - User Assistance for details.